kigawas/blog/content/posts/interface-vs-adt.md

 }
 ```

-In C++, an interface method can have body, but it won't work if there're no member variables.
+In C++, interface methods can have body, but they won't work if there're no member variables.

 > C++ has no pure "interface", which doesn't allow variables.
 You can define variables in the abstract class willy-nilly, albeit not recommended.